Adriel-Filipe/catex/README.md

 ## How it works?
 ### - Catex creates folders for each file category and then moves them to their respective folders.
 ## What types of files does it organize?
-### - Images, audios, videos, documents, programs, vectors and compressed files.
+### - Images, audios, videos, documents, programs, vectors, compressed files and others files.
 ## How to use?
 ### - Download catex in the folder you want to organize and then run it, done! your files have been organized,Catex is avaliable for Linux and Windows.
 No additional library or content is required.
 #### See the video demostration: https://youtu.be/cRPDiOQPLt4